NotQuiteZen/homey.countdown/README.md

 # Roadmap

  - Write MORE tests
- - mock Homey npm module
+ - Mock Homey npm module
+ - Add adding or substracting a fixed or random number of seconds
- - LED ring support to make-visual a timer
+ - Ability to pause a timer

 # Contact